-Foreign nationals who have resided in China for less than six consecutive years, with the days of residence in each year amounting to 183 days or more, shall only pay tax on income sourced from China, which is subject to IIT in China.
-If a foreign taxpayer is out of China for more than 30 consecutive days in any of the years in which he or she has resided for 183 days or more, the number of consecutive years in each of which the individual has resided for accumulative 183 days or more within China shall be calculated anew.
+Foreign nationals who have resided in China less than six consecutive years, with the days of residence in each year amounting to 183 days or more, shall only pay tax on income sourced from China, which is subject to IIT in China.
+If the foreign taxpayer is out of China for more than 30 consecutive days in any of the years in which he or she has resided for 183 days or more, the number of consecutive years in each of which the individual has resided for 183 accumulative days or more within China shall be calculated anew.

-Regarding employment income, for a foreign national who stays in China less than 90 days (or 183 days in cases where there is a bilateral tax treaty) in one calendar year, the income sourced from China (income related to the individual's employment in China), which is however paid by foreign employers and not borne by a Chinese entity, is exempt from IIT.
+Regarding employment income, for a foreign national who stays in China less than 90 days (or 183 days in cases in which there is a bilateral tax treaty) in one calendar year, income sourced from China (income related to his or her employment in China) that is paid by foreign employers and not born by a Chinese entity is exempt from IIT.

-Specifically, we discuss the following circumstances:
+Specifically, we discuss the following situations:

-• Circumstance (A): where the time of a foreign national's stay in China is not more than 90 days (or 183 days in cases where there is a bilateral tax treaty) in one calendar year.
+• Circumstance A, where the time of a foreign national's stay in China is not more than 90 days (or 183 days in cases in which there is a bilateral tax treaty) in one calendar year:

-IIT shall be calculated and paid only on the employment income falling within the period of work in China and paid or assumed by the employer in China.

-If the foreign national is a director or a senior manager, the IIT shall be calculated and paid on the employment income paid or assumed by the employer in China, including those falling within the period of work overseas.
+Individual income tax shall be calculated and paid only on the employment income falling within the period of work in China and paid or assumed by the employer in China.
+If the foreign national is a director or a senior manager, individual income tax shall be calculated and paid on the employment income paid or assumed by the employer in China, including that falling within the period of work overseas.

-• Circumstance (B): where the time of a foreign national's stay in China is more than 90 days but less than 183 days in one calendar year.
+• Circumstance B, where the time of a foreign national's stay in China is more than 90 days but less than 183 days in one calendar year:

-The IIT shall be calculated and paid on the employment income falling within the period of work in China.
-No IIT shall be paid on the income obtained by the individual from wages and salaries falling within the period of work overseas.

-For a senior manager, IIT shall be calculated and paid on all the employment income, except for that falling within the period of work overseas and not paid or assumed by the employer in China, which is the same as normal personnel in Circumstance (C) below).
+Individual income tax shall be calculated and paid on the employment income falling within the period of work in China.
+No individual income tax shall be paid on income obtained by the individual from wages and salaries falling within the period of work overseas.
+However, for a senior manager, individual income tax shall be calculated and paid on all employment income, except for that falling within the period of work overseas and not paid or assumed by the employer in China, which is the same as normal personnel in Circumstance C.

-• Circumstance (C): where a foreign national has resided in China for less than six consecutive years, with days of residence in each amounting to 183 days or more.

-IIT shall be paid on all the income received by the individual from wages and salaries, except for the portion of the employment income falling within the period of work overseas and paid by the entity or individual overseas.

-• Circumstance (D): where a foreign national has resided in China for at least six consecutive years with days of residence in each amounting to an accumulative 183 days or more.
+- Circumstance C, where a foreign national has resided in China for less than six consecutive years with the days of residence in each amounting to 183 days or more: - Individual income tax shall be paid on all income received by the individual from wages and salaries, except for the portion of employment income falling within the period of work overseas and paid by the entity or individual overseas. - Circumstance D, where a foreign national has resided in China for at least six consecutive years, with the days of residence in each amounting to 183 accumulative days or more:

-IIT shall be calculated and paid on all the employment income received by the foreign national in China and overseas.
+Individual income tax shall be calculated and paid on all the employment income received by the foreign national in China and overseas.

-B. Gift, estate, and inheritance taxes and deed tax
+B. Gift, estate and inheritance taxes